How do I determine my calf category?

 FOR OUR PETITE CUSTOMERS - 5'3" (160 cm) or under

 We recommend that you choose a calf size differently than a taller person since boots are not made in petite sizes and they simply do not fit the same way on someone that is 5'5" - 6 feet tall as on someone that is shorter.
 It is very common to find that one calf is often larger than the other.
 If that is the case for you, please use the larger measurement.
 Petites please measure the circumference of your calf at its widest point instead of at the top of your calf.
-We suggest ordering a style that is a minimum of one inch larger than the measurement of your wider calf.
+We suggest ordering a style that is approximately 2 inches larger than the measurement of your wider calf.
 This is accurate 95% of the time.
 If your torso is shorter and you feel you have longer legs, then you can choose a boot closer to your actual calf measurements.
 Remember, it is always preferable to have more space in the boots than to go to a smaller calf size.

 1. Each foot size has a different calf size and on the sites where you see a general calf size (i.e. 17”), it is generally based on an average size 8 foot size.
 Since we specialize in this market, we list each calf size because we are very well aware of the needs of women who require plus calf boots.
 Anna, the owner of our company, had a retail shoe store for 21 years and she came into contact with hundreds of petite women who wore wide calf boots.
 In addition, we have also had feedback from tens of thousands of customers since we began to sell wide calf boots online in 2001.
 With this experience, she was able to determine that the reason their calf measurements didn’t coordinate with the boot calf sizes was because of the fact that their legs were shorter and the widest part of the boots (at the top where the measurements are taken) did not line up with the widest part of a petite person's legs.